 Hydraulic Agitation works the exact same way as Manual agitation, but utilizes a Hydraulic motor to turn the paddles automatically.
 Hydraulic Agitation systems typically allow both forward or reverse and can be run constantly while spraying.
 Hydraulic agitation systems are typically for the professional who has grown their business to the point of needing to save time from manually cranking the sealcoat sealer.
 Our 525 Gallon Polyskid Plus is a great example of a Hydraulic Agitation system.

 This asphalt sealing system uses a variety of components ranging from an air compressor, hydraulic pump control valves, and hydraulic motors and will be used by sealcoating professional that have been in the business awhile.

 HIGH-PRESSURE SPRAY SYSTEMS

 Most of the "Circulation Agitation" asphalt sealing system we have mentioned above, are built as "Medium Pressure" sealing spray systems.
-Several manufactures, including us, offer a "Pressurized" system, allowing you to spray more volume at higher pressures.
+Several manufacturers, including us, offer a "Pressurized" system, allowing you to spray more volume at higher pressures.
 Asphalt Sealing Equipment that use High Pressure pump systems are typically mounted on trailers or skids allowing for optimal applications.

 Many commercial sealcoaters that apply sealcoat to highways, streets or large parking lots will use these types of asphalt sealing systems because they allow for an optional "Spray Bar" attachment that is capable of spraying 6' to 18' at once.